-I’ve been a freelance editor since 1995, having edited more than 600 books on almost every subject under the sun.
+I’ve been a freelance editor since 1995, having edited almost 700 books on almost every subject under the sun.
 The majority were nonfiction books for traditional publishers (not vanity presses or self-publishing companies) and both fiction and nonfiction for private authors.
 The authors have ranged from celebrities and established writers to people who never dreamed of tackling a book before.
 I’ve been challenged by manuscripts in every conceivable state of disarray and helped bring them to publication.
 I actually like working on projects that need a bit more work, because it’s satisfying to see a book throw off its weaknesses and come into its own.

 Yet I also appreciate excellent writers, and when I encounter their books, I put my ego aside and operate by the principle “If it ain’t broke, don’t fix it.”

 I use the terms editor and copy editor indistinguishably on this website, because my duties as a freelancer vary from book to book.
 Sometimes a manuscript requires only a simple copy edit.
 Other times, a project may need a huge amount of work, and the author might be unaware of it until seeing my sample edit.
 [For example, "The Many Ways a Book Can Go Wrong" describes 22 common grammatical and writing mistakes that even intelligent writers are prone to make.)

 Occasionally, authors use ghostwriters (and not very skilled ghostwriters), which gives me a lot of leeway to edit the work heavily.
 Using a light touch on a ghostwritten book would not preserve the author’s voice; it would preserve the ghostwriter’s voice, something no one wants.